-Other than the capitol, there is nothing of strategic value in Damascus, as the industry, agriculture and oil wealth is in the north.
+Other than the capital, there is nothing of strategic value in Damascus, as the industry, agriculture, and oil wealth are in the north.
 But Israeli leaders never miss an opportunity to scratch the fear scab on the Israeli public to herd them like lemmings.

 Somehow, I don’t think so.
 Are they going to capture and sell Israeli women as sex slaves, loot the museums and dissemble factories to sell to Turkey?
 I don’t think so.

 I think he is making it all up — a popular thing nowadays with top officials… Jim W. Dean

 from Russia Today, Moscow – First published on January 19, 2016

 ISIS may ‘turn guns’ against Israel, Jordan amid failures in Syria – IDF chief

 Islamic State’s inability to sustain its territorial gains in Syria in light of the Russian Air Force’s offensive “raises the probability” that jihadists will shift their tactics to attack Israel and Jordan, the chief of the Israeli armed forces has warned.